 Diaphragm muscle showing psoas attachment

 Activating the psoas in its natural functions is crucial to a pain-free body and the longevity of our joints.
-Most people have no idea where the psoas is located and what are the functions.
+Most people have no idea where the psoas is located and what it does.
 The psoas connects directly to the diaphragm muscle and can be activated to assist with breathing.
 Psoas muscles then connect your spine to your legs and psoas contractions initiate all of our movements to walk and run.

 One of the reasons people are drawn to yoga is to find peace in the mind and body.
 Unfortunately many of these people are finding that some ways of practicing yoga can cause yoga injuries.
 Many feel tension and frustration from attempting postures that are taught and performed in an externalized, competitive, goal-oriented manner.
 Many give up, deciding that they just cannot do yoga.
 I have found some of the popular sequences being taught in many yoga classes to be harmful to the natural alignment of the hips, spine, neck and shoulder girdle.

 YogAlign does not hurt and will keep your